Tiny baby in Singapore, just 7.5 ounces at birth, goes home after 13 months in hospital

-After just more than thirteen months of medical care, Yu Xuan was released last month, the hospital announced this month, weighing nearly 14 pounds.
+After just more than 13 months of medical care, Yu Xuan was released last month, the hospital announced this month, weighing nearly 14 pounds.

 An article in Singapore’s Straits Times over the weekend brought Yu Xuan’s survival to wide attention.